ERAU2020/cs540/README.md

 alter table volusia.parcel add column blkgrpce char(1);

--- here's how I extracted the text file, first I get my SQL command correct, then I used the COPY command in reverse to generate a text file, i.e. in reverse of load_tables.bat scripts
+-- here's how I extracted the above text file, first I get my SQL command correct, then I used the COPY command in reverse to generate a text file, i.e. in reverse of load_tables.bat scripts

 select parid, lstat, mhhi, tractce, blkgrpce from volusia.parcel;

 COPY (select parid, lstat, mhhi, tractce, blkgrpce from volusia.parcel ) to 'C:\temp\cs540\lstat.txt' WITH (FORMAT 'csv', DELIMITER E'\t', NULL '', HEADER);

+-- on your side, create a table, download the data, and run copy into sql, and update statements below...

 drop table if exists volusia.lstat;